Midnight in the Garden of Good and Evil (film): Differences from the book

 The multiple trials were combined into one on-screen trial.
 Williams's real life attorney, Sonny Seiler, played Samuel L. White, the presiding judge of the trial.
 Seiler was originally cast as a juror, but Eastwood persuaded him to take on the role of the judge.
 Eastwood visited Savannah with production designer Henry Bumstead.
 Seiler explained: "I said, 'I'm not an actor,' and Clint said, 'Of course you are.
 All lawyers are actors, and you are one of the best.
 If you do this for me, I won't have to hire a dialect coach.'"
 Seiler's daughter, Bess Thompson, appears in the movie as the "pretty girl" in Forsyth Park who asks if she can have her picture taken with Uga.

 Advertising

-Advertising for the film became a source of controversy when Warner Bros. used elements of Jack Leigh's famous photograph in the posters without permission, infringing copyright law.
+Advertising for the film became a source of controversy when Warner Bros.
+Pictures used elements of Jack Leigh's famous photograph in the posters without permission, infringing copyright law.